harishmuh/PneumoScan-Junior/model_development/README.md

 - Normal
 - Pneumonia

-The dataset consists of pediatric anterior–posterior chest radiographs collected for research purposes and is widely used for benchmarking deep learning models in pneumonia classification.
+The dataset was originally published in the journal [Cell Press](https://www.cell.com/cell/fulltext/S0092-8674(18)30154-5) by Daniel S. Kermany and colleagues.
+The X-ray dataset contains chest radiographs (~5,900 images, JPEG format) of children aged one to five years old, collected from Guangzhou Women and Children’s Medical Center.

 The dataset was divided into:

 - Training set
 - Validation set
-- Test set

-The test set remained completely unseen during model development and was used only for final evaluation.
+- Test set (unseen data, only for final evaluation)

 ---